ACT4E/ACT4E-mcdp-exercise-template/README.md

 Then you have available a few test cases in the directory `downloaded/`.

+These are divided in "libraries" of varying complexity:

+* `lib1-parts`: very simple test cases, with only one primitive DP per file;
+* `lib2-simple`: simple test cases, with a few primitive DPs per file.
+* `lib3-advanced`: more complex test cases, with many primitive DPs per file.

 ### Running the DP solver for a specific model and query

-`act4e-mcdp-solve-dp` is the command you use to run the DP solver:
+`act4e-mcdp-solve-dp` is the command you use to run the DP solver for a particular model and query:

     act4e-mcdp-solve-dp \
         --solver act4e_mcdp_solution.DPSolver \
         --query FixFunMinRes \
-        --model downloaded/lib1-parts.primitivedps.e03_splitter1.mcdpr1.yaml \
+        --model downloaded/lib1-parts/lib1-parts.primitivedps.e03_splitter1.mcdpr1.yaml \
         --data '10'

 In brief:

 * `--solver act4e_mcdp_solution.DPSolver`: this selects the class for your solver;
 * `--query FixFunMinRes`: this selects `FixFunMinRes` (other choice: `FixResMaxFun`);
-* `--model downloaded/lib1-parts.primitivedps.e03_splitter1.mcdpr1.yaml`: this selects the model to use for optimization;
+* `--model downloaded/lib1-parts/lib1-parts.primitivedps.e03_splitter1.mcdpr1.yaml`: this selects the model to use for optimization;
 * `--data '10'`: this selects the query to give.

-It is a YAML dictionary with a key for each functionality name.

 You will see the result in the logs: